 On the way to that, though, I had people watching over me like a hawk.
 The BCPF made sure that someone was “on duty” with me the whole time, from my sister to my mother, her to her mother.
 Someone was always here.
 It got to where I had to fake needing to go to the bathroom just to go sit on the toilet lid and be by myself for a few minutes.
 I had some great friends bring me and my chaperones food.
 I can’t tell Chris and Ashley, Doug and Molly and Jerry and Jennifer how much I appreciate them doing that.

 After this, though, The BCPF and I decided that we’re going to live.
 LIVE!
 And, that’s what we’ve done.
 We’ve been to Europe twice, the second a wedding/honeymoon expedition.
+So glad I got to see Notre Dame before this week happened.
 We accompanied friends to Costa Rica.
 We went to Walt Disney World with my family.
 We have time with each other.
 We enjoy just about everything we do.
 We collect records, we eat really delicious food, we hang out with really terrific friends, we just love our lives.

 I have to really thank The BCPF for everything, because if it